ByteworksHomeLab/spring-ai-lab/README.md

 ### Launch Ollama and PGVector Together Using Docker Compose for the First Time
 Now, you are ready to try out the `Docker Compose` file.
 Normally, Spring Boot `spring-boot-docker-compose` starts Docker Compose automatically, but we want to do some housekeeping first.

-Start `Docker Compose` from the root of the project as you normally would.
+Start `Docker Compose` from the root of the project as shown:

 ```shell
 . ./env.sh